All policies are provided in PDF format (requires Adobe Reader).

 Get a Library Card

 Verona residents and anyone in the South Central Library System are eligible to receive a free Verona Public Library card with proof of address and a photo ID.
 If you are a Wisconsin resident, we can probably provide you with a library card; please ask!
-Your library card is good at any public library in Wisconsin (excluding Milwaukee County).
+Other libraries in the state may do the same (excluding Milwaukee County).

-Your library card can be used to check out materials, request materials from other LINKcat libraries, download free electronic books & audiobooks using OverDrive, free online magazines using Flipster, and use free subscription databases.
+Your library card can be used to check out materials, request materials from other LINKcat libraries, download free electronic books, audiobooks, and magazines using OverDrive, free online magazines, and use free subscription databases.

 Have a card already?
 The Verona Public Library accepts scannable card images stored in smart phones.